 This article is meant to explain these responsibilities and our observations as a repairer.
 However, note that this is not a legally reviewed commentary and should not be considered as over-riding manufacturers’ or other parties’ policies or the law.
 These following resources should be referred to for any definitive information:

 First and Foremost: Always purchase electronic products from reputable manufacturers and retailers

 In our experience reputable companies are much more willing to assist their customers than companies who sell their products at the cheapest possible price.
 Often quality brands don’t cost much more than inferior ones, but the service they offer is vastly better.

 Buying local is a good idea as it means you can deal with the company directly, and they are generally more willing to assist.
 New Zealand laws generally only apply to companies operating in NZ.

 The brands that Service Plus supports are the best in the business and they offer top notch service.

 Consumer Guarantees Act (and other NZ law)

 The Consumer Guarantees Act (CGA) is the base level of consumer rights that you can expect if you purchase goods in New Zealand.
-However, you must be a Consumer as defined by the law.
-Generally it doesn’t cover auctions or if you bought the product through a company.
+However, you must be a Consumer as defined by the law (generally doesn’t cover if you bought the product under a business (non-Consumer) name).

 Third party warranty (extended warranty)